Sancho566/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 ### Personal Information

-- **Name:**
+- **Name:*Tapfuma Arnold Mundondo*
-- **Date:**
+- **Date:*17/04/2024*
-- **Current Role/Position:**
+- **Current Role/Position:*N/a*
-- **Field of Interest:**
+- **Field of Interest:*Software development*

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

+    - Problem solving
+    - Ability to work in a team
+    - Strong work ethic
+    - Quantitative skills
-    - List your current skills and areas of expertise.
+    - Communication skills and areas of expertise.
+    - Goal oriented

     - Identify skills you need to develop or improve.
+    - Networking skills.
+    - Develop mentorship skills.

-2. **Interests and Values**:
+3. **Interests and Values**:

-    - Describe your key interests related to your career.
-    - What values are important to you in a work environment?
+    - Respect
+    - Ethics
+    - Accountability
+    - Growth
+    - Hardwork
+    - Positivity

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
-    - Note any particular areas that piqued your interest.
+    - Internet Software and Services
+    - Telecommunications
+    - Amazon
+    - Fintech
+    - Systems Applications Protocol
+    - Dell
+    - Compaq
+    - Novell
+    - IBM & etc
+    - Internet Software and services, Telecommunications, Fintech, SAP, Amazon and (etc) piqued my interest.

+    - Roles explored
+    - Software development.
+    - Data Scientist.
+    - Computer System analyst
+    - Data analyst

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
+    - Proficiency in multi programming languages.
+    - Understanding of software development methodologies.
+    - Familiarity with version control systems.
+    - Problem-solving and logical thinking abilities

     - Identify any gaps or areas for further exploration.
+    - Machine Learning
+    - Python Programming
+    - PHP Programming

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

+    - I'd like to become instrumental in helping my employer supersede the competition.
+    - I'm in interested in applying my creative talents to achieving innovative results.
-    - List your specific, measurable, achievable, relevant, and time-bound goals.
+    - My goal is to join a team that doesn't accept second. bestList your specific, measurable, achievable, relevant, and time-bound goals.
-    - Explain the rationale behind each goal.
+    - Improve networking and educational growth.
+    - Generate more revenue to the company.

 2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
-    - Describe how these align with your interests and skills.
+    - Improve efficiency rates with improving technology.
+    - To work closely with the company's clientele and oversee major projects.
+    - Become a mentor.
+    - Become an expert in tech field.
+    - Improve networking

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

     - Detail specific actions or steps needed to achieve each short-term goal.
+    - Currently studying software development.
+    - Exploring the tech industry.

     - Include any resources or support required.
+    - Mentorship.

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
+    - Internship.
+    - Mentorship.

     - Consider additional skills, experiences, or qualifications needed.
+    - Degree and Masters in Tech world.
+    - Aquire different certificates in tech industry.

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

     - Identify potential obstacles or challenges in reaching your goals.
+    - Funding for furthering my studies into tech world.
+    - Lack of opportunities.
+    - Lack of mentorship.

     - Consider strategies to overcome these challenges.
+    - Studing through online turtorials and websites
+    - Self motivation.
+    - Taking nagative feedback as positivity to learn more and grow as a person

 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
-    - Include networking, mentorship, or educational opportunities.
+    - Networking.
+    - Leadership skills.
+    - Funding for further education.

 ### Submission